Climate Action Network: Activities

-It is most active at meetings of the United Nations Framework Convention on Climate Change.
-It published civil society's ECO newsletter presenting the views of civil society and communities around the world during the climate negotiations, and the satirical Fossil of the Day Awards to countries who are blocking the progress at the climate negotiations in implementing the Paris Agreement.
-It also supports and coordinates its members in its global network through capacity-building, campaigns, projects and mobilisations to urge governments and other stakeholders to act on the climate emergency.
+It participated in the meetings of the United Nations Framework Convention on Climate Change.
+The group also published civil society's ECO newsletter presenting the views of civil society and communities around the world during the climate negotiations, and the satirical Fossil of the Day Awards.
+Adding to that, the group presented the countries who are blocking the progress at the climate negotiations in implementing the United Nations Climate Change Conference.

-CAN members work to achieve this goal through the coordination of information exchange and non-governmental organizational strategy on international, regional and national climate issues.
-CAN members place a high priority on both a healthy environment and development that "meets the needs of the present without compromising the ability of future generations to meet their own needs" (Brundtland Commission).
-Climate Action Network's vision is to protect the atmosphere while allowing for sustainable and equitable development worldwide.
-It was founded in 1989 by Michael Oppenheimer in Germany.
+This group's members work to achieve the coordination of information exchange and non-governmental organizational strategy on international, regional, and national climate issues.
+They work for a healthy environment and development that "meets the needs of the present without compromising the ability of future generations to meet their own needs" (Brundtland Commission).
+With the vision to protect the atmosphere, the Climate Action Network opts for sustainable and equitable development worldwide.
+It was founded in 1989 by Michael Oppenheimer in West Germany, which quickly would reunify into Germany.